 These instructions apply to medium power transformers manufactured by Howard Industries.
-It is important to read the safety information on Page 2 before attempting any installation, operation, or maintenance activities.
+It is important to read the safety information before attempting any installation, operation, or maintenance activities.
 Although all transformers, components, and accessories are carefully inspected and tested prior to shipment, a thorough receiving inspection should be conducted to detect any damage or loss that might have occurred during shipment.

 The following external inspections should be made at a minimum:

 - Ensure that all equipment, accessories, and components listed on the bill of lading are present.

 - Ensure that there are no signs of external damage.

 - Ensure that the paint finish has not been damaged.

 - Ensure that fittings, conduit, wiring, and other attachments are tight and undamaged.